-Cause Solution Processor thermal protection activated: Ensure that the computer air vents are not blocked ar the processor cooling fan is running. nd A fan may be blocked or not turning.
-OR Open hood, press power button, and see if the process fan spins.
-If the processor fan is not spinning, make su the fan's cable is plugged onto the system board head ure The heatsink is not properly attached to the processor.
-If fan is plugged in, but is not spinning, then replace the heatsink/fan assembly. ne 4.
-Contact an authorized reseller or service provider.
+Cause So lution Processor thermal protection activated: 1.
+Ensure that the computer air vents are not blocked and the processor cooling fan is running.
+A fan may be blocked or not turning.
+0 OR 2.
+Open hood, press power button, and see if the processor fan spins.
+If the processor fan is not spinning, make sure the fan's cable is plugged onto the system board header.
+The heatsink is not properly attached to the processor. and raine dubie to plugged onto the dystem sould neaden 3.
+If fan is plugged in, but is not spinning, then replace the heatsink/fan assembly.
+4. Contact an authorized reseller or service provider.